adhami3310/get-your-laundry-please/README.md

-get-your-fucking-laundry
+get-your-laundry-please
 ========================

-Laundry server to let residents know when washers and dryers are free, requires hardware-level integration
+Laundry server to let residents know when washers and dryers are free, requires hardware-level integration.